-For a digital content agency, providing eDetailing presentations can be quite a lucrative business.
+For a digital content guru agency, providing HTML5 presentations can be quite a lucrative business.
 Pharma presentations are big projects, and the industry takes them seriously enough to invest.
-Further, having successfully created eDetailing for a major brand is pretty much likely to result in a long-term collaboration.
+Further, having successfully created e-detailing apps for a major brand is pretty much likely to result in a long-term collaboration.
 It’s not like they are going to order a large interactive presentation from your competitors when you’ve just proven you can do the job.
 Besides, not many agencies actually create them.

-This means, for eDetailing creation, the agency has to rely on professionals who do the coding.
+This means, to create HTML5 presentation, the agency has to rely on professionals who do the coding.
 This job is as crucial as it can be tedious.
 True HTML5 gurus are priceless, and they know it.

-To understand where you’ll need a replacement for almighty HTML5 geeks, let’s first look at why you need them in the first place.
-In other words, the points that make eDetailing unlike the other types of content.
+To understand where you’ll need a replacement for some almighty presentation guru, let’s first look at why you need them in the first place.
+In other words, the points that make edetailers unlike the other types of content.

+What is edetailing, really?
 It’s obvious that HTML5 presentations are not static images, and they may consist of practically every content type you could think of.
-However, that alone doesn’t explain why eDetails are still different from, say, websites.
+However, that alone doesn’t explain why edetails are still different from, say, websites.
 Thing is, this “genre” has its very own peculiar features that need consideration.

 1. Pharma content = special responsibility